 After the 90 days are over, these versions can't be converted to a full product by entering a purchased product key.

 Install now, Activate later

 In previous versions, it was possible to install Windows without key, run it as trial for up to 120 days, and enter a product key later.
-This option on first sight seems to have been removed in Windows 8.
+This option on first sight seems to have been removed as of Windows 8.

 However, it's still possible to pre-install Windows 8.x or Windows 10 with a generic key.
 These keys can only install Windows.
 It's not possible to activate it unless you enter an original key purchased from Microsoft.
 Here they come...